-As of December 30, 2006, the company's hedge portfolio contained commodity derivatives with a fair value of \$2.5 million, which is recorded in other current and long-term assets and/or liabilities.
 The positions held in the portfolio are used to hedge economic exposure to changes in various raw material and production input prices and effectively fix the price, or limit increases in prices, for a period of time extending into fiscal 2009.
 Under SFAS 133, these instruments are designated as cash-flow hedges.
 The effective portion of changes in fair value for these derivatives (as defined in SFAS 133) is recorded each period in other comprehensive income (loss), and any ineffective portion of the change in fair value is recorded to current period earnings in selling, marketing and administrative expenses.
-The company held no commodity derivatives at December 30, 2006 that did not qualify for hedge accounting under SFAS 133.
-During fiscal 2006, fiscal 2005 and fiscal 2004, there was no income or expense recorded in current earnings due to changes in fair value of these instruments.
+The company held no commodity derivatives at December 29, 2007 that did not qualify for hedge accounting under SFAS 133.
+During fiscal 2007, fiscal 2006 and fiscal 2005, there was no income or expense recorded in current earnings due to changes in fair value of these instruments.

-As of December 30, 2006, the balance in accumulated other comprehensive income (loss) related to derivative transactions was \$1.4 million.
-Of this total, approximately \$1.6 million, \$(0.1) million and an immaterial amount was related to fair value of instruments expiring in fiscal 2007, fiscal 2008, and fiscal 2009, respectively, and \$(0.1) million was related to deferred gains and losses on cash-flow hedge positions.
+As of December 29, 2007, the balance in accumulated other comprehensive income related to derivative transactions was \$19.5 million.
+Of this total, approximately \$13.4 million and \$0.1 million amount was related to fair value of instruments expiring in fiscal 2008 and fiscal 2009, respectively, and \$6.0 million was related to deferred gains and losses on cash-flow hedge positions.